Berkeley-CS195/fa24/qqc-journal.md

 navorder: 6
 ---

-# UNDER CONSTRUCTION:
-For current [rules on H195 QQCR submissions](https://edstem.org/us/courses/66531/discussion/5269602) see the Ed post linked while this webpage is worked on.

 # H195 QQCRs

 **This assignment is only for CS H195 students.** For the CS 195 version of this assignment, see the [195 QQCR page]({{site.baseurl}}/qqcr).